dirk-thomas/vcstool/README.rst

 If you are using `ROS <https://www.ros.org/>`_ you can get the package directly from the ROS repository::

-  sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'
+  sudo apt update && sudo apt install curl gnupg lsb-release sudo curl -sSL https://raw.githubusercontent.com/ros/rosdistro/master/ros.key  -o /usr/share/keyrings/ros-archive-keyring.gpg echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/ros-archive-keyring.gpg] http://packages.ros.org/ros2/ubuntu $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/ros2.list > /dev/null
-  sudo apt-key adv --keyserver hkp://pool.sks-keyservers.net --recv-key 0xAB17C654 sudo apt-get update sudo apt-get install python3-vcstool
+  sudo apt-get update && sudo apt-get install python3-vcstool

 If you are not using ROS or if you want the latest release as soon as possible you can get the package from |packagecloud.io|::